 Jenny O’Grady has worked as Digital Marketing Manager for bike trader, WeBuyAnyBike for two years now and enjoyed every second.
-However this awesome time is now coming to an end, she has made the tremendous decision to leave work and travel the world on her bike with her partner in crime!
+However this awesome time is now coming to an end, she has made the tremendous decision to leave work and travel the world on her bike as RideUnlimited with her partner in crime!

 At We Buy Any Bike I’ve been lucky enough to combine my passion with career, which is pretty good going.
 Writing about something you are actually interested in makes a real difference.
 Being able to take an afternoon test riding motorbikes is alright too… So why would I possibly leave my dream job?
 Let me explain.

 My partner, Dave and I share our love of travelling.
 We have done some backpacking around South America and many trips in the car around Europe.
 We had both spoken about wanting our motorcycle licences for a while.
-Dave could afford to get his first so in summer of 2015, he took his test.
+Dave could afford to get his first so in the summer of 2015, he took his test.
 It was just a couple of months after that we set off on our first motorcycle adventure to Italy, me as pillion.
 We didn’t book anything, just took our tent and pitched up wherever the nearest campsite was.